Crane04/Crane04/README.md

 Hi, I'm Mayowa Yusuf;
-A Fullstack Web and Desktop Applications developer
+I'm a Website(Front and Backend) and Desktop Applications developer

 I'm Currently learning Machine Learning and Data Science I code in Js, Python and PHP;